jeeb/avisynth/distrib/Readme/readme_history.txt

   (When you would still stick with RGB24/RGB32/RGB64 export, use OPT_Enable_PlanarToPackedRGB = true)
 - Fix: planar RGBA Alpha on VfW was uninitialized because it wasn't filled.
 - Layer: big update
   Previously Layer was working only for RGB32 and YUY2.
 Overlay was used primarily for YUV.
-Now Layer accept practically all formats (no RGB24).
+Now Layer accepts practically all formats (no RGB24).
   Note that some modes can be similar to Overlay, but the two filters are still different.
   Overlay accepts mask clip, Layer would use existing A plane.
   Overlay "blend" is Layer "add", Overlay "add" is different.